ja-beb/pirogue-framework/Readme.md

 ### Path
 Any parts of a path that are prefixed with a '_' character are considered "protected" and are not directly accessabile to the client (can not be routed by HTTP requests).
 The dispatcher is repsonsible for removing these special character prefixes.
 They can be accessed via internal calls only.
+- public/public.phtml = public file.
-- _private/end-point.phtml = private path component.
+- _private/end-point.phtml = private module.
 - public/_private.phtml = private file.